yahah100/BatteryPackLife/assets/Model_training.md

 sh ./train_eval_scripts/CPTransformer.sh # set seed as 2024 in the script.
 Train the model using the best hyperparameters. set "dataset" as MIX_large.
 ```

 You will see the model performance at the end of model training.
-After that you can report the mean$\pm$standard deviation of MAPE and 15%-Acc.
+After that you can report the mean±standard deviation of MAPE and 15%-Acc.